ksysoev/ksysoev/README.md

 ### Hi there 👋

-Skilled engineer with well-developed analytical, troubleshooting, and problem-solving skills.
+Software engineer with well-developed analytical, troubleshooting, and problem-solving skills.
 Proficient in multiple programming languages and technologies, I possess a strong understanding of software development principles and a proven track record of delivering high-quality solutions.

 My main expertise lies in the Perl programming language.
 This language has provided me with great opportunities to work on large-scale projects and experience rapid growth.